-2020 BMW M4 Convertible: Price, specs and release date
+2021 BMW M4 Convertible revealed in exclusive render: price, specs and release date

 This is the new BMW M4 convertible – and it ditches the old car’s folding metal roof in favour of a more traditional fabric hood.
 Here’s everything you need to know about this upcoming performance BMW.